Eye contact effect: Development

 Sensitivity to eye contact is present in newborns.
 From as early as four months old cortical activation as a result of eye contact has suggested that infants are able to detect and orient towards faces that make eye contact with them.
 This sensitivity to eye contact remains as the presence of eye contact has an effect on the processing of social stimuli in slightly older infants.
 For example, a 9-month-old infant will shift its gaze towards an object in response to another face shifting its gaze towards the same object.

 As humans get older, the eye contact effect develops as well.
 Accurate face recognition facilitated by direct gaze improves over the period of development from 6 to 11 years of age.

 Atypical development

-Autism spectrum disorders
+Autistic spectrum disorders

-Autism spectrum disorders (ASDs), which include autism and Asperger syndrome, are characterized by difficulties with social interaction and communication.
+Autistic spectrum disorders (ASDs), which include autism and Asperger syndrome, are characterized by difficulties with social interaction and communication.
 Atypical responses to direct gaze, a characteristic of ASD, have been demonstrated to manifest in infancy, suggesting that these responses are present from early in development.

 Due to these difficulties, the development of the eye contact effect may be obstructed.
 However, studies addressing eye contact in individuals with ASD can elicit mixed results.
 Response to eye contact has been identified as stronger neuro-physiologically for direct gaze than indirect gaze.
 This may be due to individuals with ASD responding faster to eye contact based on their detection of features, rather than in the facial context.